How to Avoid Payday Loan Scams

 To apply for a loan online, most reputable lenders will require that customers are over the age of 18, that they own a UK bank account and have a regular income.
 This allows a loan company to assess your financial record and affordability before making a decision.
 Be wary of companies that promise guaranteed approval or charge fees for processing your application, as these can be signs of a payday loan scam.

 Although it may seem impossible avoiding payday loan scams, there are plenty of reputable personal loan providers that offer legitimate loans for customers in the UK.
-Moneyboat are an FCA authorised UK direct lender who offer transparent and responsible short-term, instalment and payday loans between £200 and £1,500.
+Moneyboat are a UK direct lender who offer transparent and responsible short-term, Instalment and payday loans between £200 and £1,500.
 If you are looking for a flexible loan solution, get in touch with the experienced team at Moneyboat today.